integrations/terraform-provider-github/website/docs/r/repository_collaborator.html.markdown

 The following arguments are supported:

 * `repository` - (Required) The GitHub repository
-* `username` - (Required) The user to add to the repository as a collaborator.
+* `user_id` - (Required) The GitHub user ID to add to as a collaborator.
 * `permission` - (Optional) The permission of the outside collaborator for the repository.
             Must be one of `pull`, `push`, or `admin`.
 Defaults to `push`.

 ## Attribute Reference

-In addition to the above arguments, the following attributes are exported:

 * `invitation_id` - ID of the invitation to be used in [`github_user_invitation_accepter`](./user_invitation_accepter.html)
+* `username` - The username (login) of the user specified by user_id

 ## Import

-GitHub Repository Collaborators can be imported using an id made up of `repository:username`, e.g.
+GitHub Repository Collaborators can be imported using an ID made up of two parts; a repository name and a user identifier.
+The user can be specified using its name (login) or numeric ID.

 ```
+$ terraform import github_repository_collaborator.collaborator repo:1

-$ terraform import github_repository_collaborator.collaborator terraform:someuser
+$ terraform import github_repository_collaborator.collaborator org:octocat
 ```